ECK-Group-A/ROS-camera-lidar/README.md

 After doing this command, it is not required anymore when opening a new terminal to add every time the source command for ROS.

 To make use of ROS type: `$ roscore` and open up a new terminal.

+Another useful feature to install is the command some python functions and rosdep.
+This can be done as followed:

+`$ sudo apt install python3-rosdep python3-rosinstall python3-rosinstall-generator python3-wstool build-essential'

+`$ sudo rosdep init`

+`$ sudo rosdep update`

 # Lidar